ihzc/GeophyNotes/config.md

 +++
-author = "Rik Huijzer"
+author = "Z. Huang"
 mintoclevel = 2

-# Add here files or directories that should be ignored by Franklin, otherwise
-# these files might be copied and, if markdown, processed by Franklin which
-# you might not want.
+#### Add here files or directories that should be ignored by Franklin, otherwise these files might be copied and, if markdown, processed by Franklin which you might not want.
 Indicate directories by ending the name with a `/`.
-# Base files such as LICENSE.md and README.md are ignored by default.
+Base files such as LICENSE.md and README.md are ignored by default.
 ignore = ["node_modules/"]
 prepath = "GeophyNotes"

-# RSS (the website_{title, descr, url} must be defined to get RSS)
+#### RSS (the website_{title, descr, url} must be defined to get RSS)
 generate_rss = false
 website_title = "JuliaTutorialsTemplate"
 website_descr = "Example website containing Julia tutorials" website_url   = "https://ihzc.github.io/GeophyNotes"

 +++